About Me Contact Adoption Stories My Grace filled Mess Image Map

 Extending Grace in Adoption

 Adoptive families have a lot to navigate.
-On top of the complex adoption process, they find themselves involved in intimate and awkward conversations everywhere:
+On top of the complex adoption process, they can find themselves involved in intimate and awkward conversations everywhere:

 Grocery store clerk: I just love her hair - is she from Africa?